kondurisaisanthosh/EmailAutomation/README.md

-Install the requirements by using "pip install -r requirements.txt" Run mailAutomation.py
+Install the requirements by using "pip install -r requirements.txt" and Run mailAutomation.py